 These are online courses utilizing discussion (if you purchase the full version with coaching and support), lectures, videos, photos, slides, and written material.
 In the full version, you will have ample opportunity for asking questions and learning through feedback.

-Why are there two versions offered of some of the courses?
+Why are there two versions offered of some of the programs?

 Those that do opt for the self-study version can add support later if they choose.
 We suggest you do the full version to get the most out of it.

-What do I need to take a course?
+What do I need to take a program?

 You will need a computer or laptop with a good internet connection.
 While not ideal, a smartphone can be used.
 If you can read this, you are most likely fine!

-Will my dog be better at the end of a course?
+Will my dog be better at the end of a program?